huggingface/transformers/docs/source/en/add_new_model.md

 git rebase upstream/main
 ```

 Push any changes to your branch and click on **Compare & pull request** to open a pull request on GitHub.
-Open the pull request as a *draft* to signal it's a work in progress.
+Open the pull request as a *draft* to indicate it's a work in progress.

 ```bash
 git push -u origin a-descriptive-name-for-my-changes